-COTIF provisions equivalent to Commission Implementing Regulation (EU) 402/2013 are set out in the UTP GEN-G.
+COTIF provisions concerning risk evaluation and assessment equivalent to Commission Implementing Regulation (EU) 402/2013 are set out in the UTP GEN-G.

-Taking into account that the safety target is fixed in the TSI for the locking of the position of the wheels and braking equipment in the variable gauge system, as long as this system is a safety demonstration referred to in points 4.2.3.6.6, 6.1.2.6 and 6.2.2.4a of the TSI should use as risk acceptance principles 'codes of practice' or 'similar reference systems'.
+Taking into account that the safety target is fixed in the TSI for the locking of the position of the wheels and braking equipment in the variable gauge system, as long as this system is composed of both a purely mechanical part and an electrical, electronic and programmable electronic part a safety demonstration referred to in points 4.2.3.6.6, 6.1.2.6 and 6.2.2.4a of the TSI should use as risk acceptance principles 'codes of practice' or 'similar reference systems'.
 This means that the manufacturer will have to compare the proposed solution to similar existing ones (e.g. mechanical systems subject to similar forces); a risk analysis based on 'explicit risk estimation and evaluation' should not be acceptable for the purely mechanical part.